 There are downsides to consider when doing an outing by public transit.

-- To begin with, you can’t just pull a tantrum-throwing child into your car and go home.
-You’ll have to wait for and then ride on a public bus.
+- Less Flexibility.
+To begin with, you can’t just pull a tantrum-throwing child into your car and go home.
+You’ll have to wait for, and then ride on, a public bus.
 If you are just out for fun, give yourself a buffer and start home before your kids hit their wall.

 - Emergencies could happen.
 Bring a phone.
 This is what 911 and ambulances are for.
 Also, see the paragraph about planning your trip and have some backup plans ready on your phone.
 I have an Uber app ready to go.

-- There have been a couple of occasions when I’ve seen parents shamed by strangers (or once the bus driver) for normal child behaviors – crying or vocal toddlers – but it is rare and the issue was with the complainer, not the parent or child.
+- Clueless People.
+While we love the increased social awareness that comes with interaction, there have been a couple of occasions when I’ve seen parents shamed by strangers (or once the bus driver) for normal child behaviors – crying babies or vocal toddlers.
+This is rare and the issue was with the complainer, not the parent or child.
+Yes strangers can be jerks.
+But, they can also occasionally be uncomfortably friendly.
+Sometimes you just have to roll your eyes and think, “You’ve got to be kidding.”

-- Did I mention strangers can be jerks?
-They can also occasionally be uncomfortably friendly.
-Most bus rides, even with a downtown bus change at night, are uneventful.
-Sometimes we have nice conversations with interesting people.
+With all of that said, the vast majority of bus rides, even with a downtown bus change at night, are uneventful.
+Sometimes we even have nice conversations with interesting people.